Scripter17/url-cleaner/bundled_cleaner.md

 - `twitter_embed_host`: The twitter embed host to use.
   - Required: true.
   - Default: `fixupx.com`.
+- `twitter_embed_lang`: The language to use for the twitter embed host.
+  - Required: false.
 - `nitter_host`: The Nitter host to use.
   - Required: true.
   - Default: `nitter.net`.